 Frances Meadows | Sixth Grade

 Sixth Grade– Frances Meadowshas a Bachelor of Arts degree in English and a Masters of Teaching in Secondary English Education from the University of Virginia.
 Prior to her time at UVA, she spent her summers with young people in various contexts.
 She was a camp counselor and women’s director at Ligonier Camp in Pennsylvania, and coordinated a tutoring program for at–risk middle school students.
 Since 2013, Ms. Meadows’ enthusiasm for all subject areas has been evident in her classroom.
 She loves reading and discussing stories in the living books we read at Ambleside.
-She also enjoys chaperoning First Fridays with our 7th and 8th grade students.
+She also enjoys chaperoning First Fridays with our Seventh and Eighth Grade students.

 Krise Nowak | Seventh Grade